-The Commission has determined that the electronic delivery of affiliate marketing opt-out notices does not require consumer consent in accordance with the E-Sign Act because neither section 624 of the FCRA nor this final rule requires that the notice be provided in writing.
-Thus, the Commission does not believe that the acknowledgment of receipt trigger is beyond the scope of their interpretive authority.
-Persons that provide affiliate marketing opt-out notices under this part electronically may do so pursuant to the agreement of the consumer, as specified in this rule, or in accordance with the requirements of the E-Sign Act.
+The Agencies have determined that the electronic delivery of affiliate marketing opt-out notices does not require consumer consent in accordance with the E-Sign Act because neither section 624 of the FCRA nor these final rules require that the notice be provided in writing.
+Thus, the Agencies do not believe that the acknowledgement of receipt trigger is beyond the scope of their interpretive authority.
+Persons that provide affiliate marketing opt-out notices under this Subpart C electronically may do so pursuant to the agreement of the consumer, as specified in these rules, or in accordance with the requirements of the E-Sign Act.

-The Commission believes that the example of a consumer who is required to opt out as a necessary part of proceeding with the transaction should not be limited to electronic transactions.
-However, rather than revising the electronic transactions example, the Commission has retained the electronic transactions example in § 680.24(b)(3) and added a new example for in-person transactions in § 680.24(b)(4).
+The Agencies believe that the example of a consumer who is required to opt out as a necessary part of proceeding with the transaction should not be limited to electronic transactions.
+However, rather than revising the electronic transactions example, the Agencies have retained the electronic transactions example in §\.24(b)(3) and added a new example for in-person transactions in § .24(b)(4).
 Together, these examples illustrate that an abbreviated opt-out period is appropriate when the consumer is given a "yes" or "no" choice and is not permitted to proceed with the transaction unless the consumer makes a choice.
-For in-person transactions, consumers could be provided a form with a question that requires the consumer to write a "yes" or "no" to indicate their opt-out preference or a form that contains two blank check boxes: one that allows consumers to indicate that they want to opt out and one that allows consumers to indicate that they do not want to opt out.
+For in-person transactions, consumers could be provided a form with a question that requires the consumer to write a "yes" or "no" to indicate their opt-out preference or a form that contains two blank check boxes: One that allows consumers to indicate that they want to opt out and one that allows consumers to indicate that they do not want to opt out.

-In the final rule, the Commission has retained the example of including the opt-out notice in a privacy notice in § 680.24(b)(5) as consistent with the statutory requirement that the Commission consider methods for coordinating and combining notices.
-The Commission has deleted the example of providing an opt-in as a form of opting out as unnecessary and confusing.
+In the final rules, the Agencies have retained the example of including the opt-out notice in a privacy notice in § \\.24(b)(5) as consistent with the statutory requirement that the Agencies consider methods for coordinating and combining notices.
+The Agencies have deleted the example of providing an opt-in as a form of opting out as unnecessary and confusing.

-Section 680.25 Reasonable and Simple Methods of Opting Out
+Section \\.25 Reasonable and Simple Methods of Opting Out

-Section 680.23 of the proposal set forth reasonable and simple methods of opting out.
-This section generally tracked the examples of reasonable optout means from § 313.7(a)(2)(ii) of the GLBA privacy regulation with certain revisions to give effect to Congress' mandate that methods of opting out be simple.
-For instance, proposed § 680.23(a)(2) referred to including a self-addressed envelope with the reply form and opt-out notice.
-The Commission also contemplated that a toll-free telephone number would be adequately designed and staffed to enable consumers to opt out in a single phone call.
+Section \\\.23 of the proposal set forth reasonable and simple methods of opting out.
+This section generally tracked the examples of reasonable optout means from § \\.7(a)(2)(ii) of the GLBA privacy regulations with certain revisions to give effect to Congress's mandate that methods of opting out be simple.
+For instance, proposed §\\\.23(a)(2) referred to including a selfaddressed envelope with the reply form and opt-out notice.
+The Agencies also contemplated that a toll-free telephone number would be adequately designed and staffed to enable consumers to opt out in a single phone call.

-Proposed § 680.23(b) set forth methods of opting out that are not reasonable and simple, such as requiring the consumer to write a letter to the institution or to call or write to obtain an opt-out form rather than including it with the notice.
-This section generally tracked the examples of unreasonable opt-out means from § 313.7(a)(2)(iii) of the GLBA privacy rule.
+Proposed § \\.23(b) set forth methods of opting out that are not reasonable and simple, such as requiring the consumer to write a letter to the institution or to call or write to obtain an opt-out form rather than including it with the notice.
+This section generally tracked the examples of unreasonable opt-out means from § \\.7(a)(2)(iii) of the GLBA privacy rules.
 In addition, the proposal contained an example of a consumer who agrees to receive the opt-out notice in electronic form only, such as by electronic mail or by using a process at a Web site.
 Such a consumer should not be required to opt out solely by telephone or paper mail.